joshtom/Node-Prisma-Typescript-Blog-Api/README.md

 ## Acknowledgements

 This project was developed as a demonstration of NodeJS, Typescript, and Prisma.
-To read the Article, see [this blog post](https://example.com).
+To read the Article, see [this blog post](https://dev.to/joshtom/build-a-rest-api-with-prisma-node-js-and-typescript-36o).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.